Reference work

-A reference work is a work, such as a paper, book or periodical (or their electronic equivalents), to which one can refer for information.
+A reference work is a document, such as a paper, book or periodical (or their electronic equivalents), to which one can refer for information.
 The information is intended to be found quickly when needed.
 Such works are usually referred to for particular pieces of information, rather than read beginning to end.
-The writing style used in these works is informative; the authors avoid use of the first person, and emphasize facts.
+The writing style used in these works is informative; the authors avoid opinions and the use of the first person, and emphasize facts.

 Indices are a common navigation feature in many types of reference works.
 Many reference works are put together by a team of contributors whose work is coordinated by one or more editors, rather than by an individual author.
-Updated editions are usually published as needed, in some cases annually (Whitaker's Almanack, Who's Who).
+Updated editions are usually published as needed, in some cases annually, such as Whitaker's Almanack, and Who's Who.

-Reference works include almanacs, atlases, bibliographies, biographical sources, catalogs such as library catalogs and art catalogs, concordances, dictionaries, directories such as business directories and telephone directories, discographies, encyclopedias, filmographies, gazetteers, glossaries, handbooks, indices such as bibliographic indices and citation indices, manuals, research guides, thesauruses, and yearbooks.
-Many reference works are available in electronic form and can be obtained as reference software, CD-ROMs, DVDs, or online through the Internet.
+Reference works include textbooks, almanacs, atlases, bibliographies, biographical sources, catalogs such as library catalogs and art catalogs, concordances, dictionaries, directories such as business directories and telephone directories, discographies, encyclopedias, filmographies, gazetteers, glossaries, handbooks, indices such as bibliographic indices and citation indices, manuals, research guides, thesauruses, and yearbooks.
+Reference works, while traditionally printed, are often available in electronic form and can be obtained as reference software, CD-ROMs, DVDs, or online through the Internet.
 Wikipedia, an online encyclopedia, is both the largest and the most-read reference work in history.

-Reference book
+Library reference book

-In contrast to books that are loaned, a reference book or reference-only book in a library is one that may only be used in the library and may not be borrowed from the library.
-Many such books are reference works (in the first sense), which are, usually, used briefly or photocopied from, and therefore, do not need to be borrowed.
-Keeping reference books in the library assures that they will always be available for use on demand.
-Some reference-only books are too valuable to permit borrowers to take them out.
-Reference-only items may be shelved in a reference collection located separately from circulating items.
-Some libraries consist entirely, or to a large extent, of books which may not be borrowed.
+In most public and academic libraries, reference books are usually not available to be borrowed by patrons like the rest of the library's holdings.
+Reference books are either used very frequently—a dictionary or an atlas, for example—or very infrequently, such as a highly specialized concordance.
+Because some reference books are consulted by patrons too frequently to have enough copies and others so infrequently that replacing it would be difficult, libraries prefer to make them available for photocopy rather than checkout.

 Types of reference work

-These are the main types and categories of reference work:
+The main types and categories of reference works include: